Is Autism a Stress Adaptation of Neurodivergent Neurotypes?

 Our microbiomes have evolved with us and we have evolved because of them (Gibbons, 2016).
 Our relationship with our microbiome is showing just how beneficial and necessary they are to us.
-These microbes have tremendous potential to impact our physiology, both in health and in disease.
+These microbes have tremendous potential to impact our physiology.
 They contribute metabolic functions, protect against pathogens, educate the immune system, and, through these basic functions, directly or indirectly affect most of our physiologic functions (Shreiner et al., 2016).
 The importance of the gut–brain axis in regulating stress-related responses has long been appreciated.
 More recently, the microbiota has emerged as a key player in the control of this axis, especially during conditions of stress provoked by real or perceived homeostatic challenge (Foster et al., 2017).

 Fatty Acid Deficiencies